Little-Alexander-CS/ZoomNoTimeout/README.md

 Configuration
 The following parameters can be configured by editing the script:

-pause: the number of seconds to wait between muting and unmuting the audio (default is 30).
+pause: the number of seconds to wait between each cycle of muting and unmuting the audio (default is 30).
 pauseInBetween: the number of seconds to wait between muting and unmuting the audio (default is 1).